Resources on LGBTQ people and the Bible

 A powerful documentary that follows several leaders in the LGBTQ community and their Christian families.

-The filmmaker in me cringes at the amateur quality of this film, but we were enthralled by the testimonies of these young gay people who have somehow managed in various ways to come to terms with their orientation, with their churches, and their faith.
+Though the film was made by inexperienced filmmakers, we were enthralled by the testimonies of these young gay people who have somehow managed in various ways to come to terms with their orientation, with their churches, and their faith.